Multi-Agent Reinforcement Learning for Energy Harvesting Two-Hop Communications with a Partially Observable State: Proposed Multi-Agent Reinforcement Learning (MARL) for EH Two-Hop Communications with Partially Observable State

 \subsection{Multi-agent reinforcement learning}

-We are interested in a distributed solution for finding the transmission policies for nodes $\text{N}_1$ and $\text{N}_2$.
-Therefore, we propose a multi-agent reinforcement learning algorithm based on the SARSA update shown in (\ref{eq:centralizedSARSA}).
-Similar to \cite{Lauer2000}, we consider that the nodes have a common objective which is in our case to maximize the expected throughput, and in every time interval will make decisions that aim at maximizing the throughput.
-As the nodes only exchange their causal knowledge and decide on their own transmit power independently, they do not know in advance the transmit power which will be selected by the other node.
-Consequently, they cannot build an estimate of the centralized action-value function $\text{Q}^\Pi(S_i, P_i)$.
-Instead of the action-value function $\text{Q}^\Pi(S_i, P_i)$, in the proposed multi-agent reinforcement learning algorithm, each node builds an estimate of its local action-value function $\text{q}_l^{\pi_l}(S_i, p_{l,i})$.
-To select the transmit power $p_{l,i}$, each nodes follows the $\epsilon$-greedy policy \cite{Sutton1998}.
-In the $\epsilon$-greedy policy, each node $\text{N}_l$ acts greedily with respect to its action-value function with a probability of $1-\epsilon$, this means
+We propose a MARL algorithm based on the SARSA update in (\ref{eq:centralizedSARSA}).
+In our scenario, the nodes have a common objective, which is to maximize the expected throughput, and in every time interval they make independent decisions that aim at achieving this objective.
+As the nodes do not know in advance the transmit power which will be selected by the other node, they cannot build an estimate of the centralized action-value function $\text{Q}^\Pi(S_i, P_i)$.
+Instead of the action-value function $\text{Q}^\Pi(S_i, P_i)$, in the proposed MARL algorithm, each node builds an estimate of its local action-value function $\text{q}_l^{\pi_l}(S_i, p_{l,i})$.
+To select $p_{l,i}$, each node follows the $\epsilon$-greedy policy \cite{Sutton1998}, i.e., $\text{N}_l$ acts greedily with respect to its action-value function with a probability of $1-\epsilon$, this means

-However, with a probability of $\epsilon$, node $\text{N}_l$ will randomly select a transmit power value from the set $\mathcal{A}_l$.
+However, with a probability of $\epsilon$, $\text{N}_l$ will randomly select a transmit power value from the set $\mathcal{A}_l$.
 This method provides a trade-off between the exploration of new transmit power values and the exploitation of the known ones \cite{Sutton1998, Russell2010}.